-MGMT 640 SOCIAL SUSTAINABILITY: MANAGING WASTE AND HUMAN HEALTH UNITS: 3

-This course explores waste management and its important implications for human health and well-being, environmental preservation, sustainability, and economy.
-There is increasing interest in further promoting circular economy, waste hierarchy, which gives priority to reduced production and reuse or recycling of waste over incineration and landfilling.
-It studies the adverse effect of overflowing garbage as air and water pollution, which causes various respiratory diseases and breathing problems, and other adverse health effects as contaminants are absorbed from lungs into other parts of the body.
+MGMT 640 SOCIAL SUSTAINABILITY: MANAGING WASTE AND HUMAN HEALTH adverse effect of overflowing garbage as air and water pollution, which causes various respiratory diseases and breathing problems, and other adverse health effects as contaminants are absorbed from lungs into other parts of the body.
 It discusses strategies for reducing the toxic substances in air contaminated by waste, such as carbon dioxide, nitrous oxide, and methane.